jdhitsolutions/jdhitsolutions/README.md

 <img src="images/MVP-Logo-small.png" alt="MVP" align="left" style="float: left; padding: 0px 10px 10px 10px;"> I am a veteran IT Pro and scripting fanatic, going back to batch files in the early days of DOS.
 Today, I create content, code, and courses intended to teach PowerShell or to make an IT Pro's job a little easier.
 You can often find me speaking to user groups and at IT conferences like the [PowerShell Summit](https://www.powershellsummit.org/).
 You can learn about me and find links to all of my online activities, including a premium newsletter devoted to mastering PowerShell at [https://jdhitsolutions.github.io](https://jdhitsolutions.github.io).

-Here are the latest issues from the [newsletter](https://jdhitsolutions.com/yourls/newsletter):
+Here are the latest issues from the [PowerShell newsletter](https://jdhitsolutions.com/yourls/newsletter):

 [//]: # (start links)